University of Regensburg: Faculties

-On 31 March 2010, the mayor of Regensburg made an official application to the Bavarian government that an additional Technical University suggested by the government should go to Regensburg.
-Moreover: preceding to the necessary measures the existing university could simply get an additional Technical Faculty as some universities in Bavaria have, e.g. the University of Erlangen-Nuremberg.
-In any case, the addition of such a faculty would also make sense for the Regensburg university, since in the city and its surroundings there exists a lot of engineering industry.

 Degree Courses

-With its eleven faculties, the university employs a wide variety of traditional programmes of study.
+With its twelve faculties, the university employs a wide variety of traditional programmes of study.
 The university was one of the first German universities to introduce modularized study programs following the Bologna model.
 Since 2000, most study programs have introduced bachelor's as well as master's degrees in recent years.
 Doctoral degrees can be obtained in most subjects as well.

 Cross-disciplinary co-operation, the strengthening of key competences, project orientation, and a flexible study programme are the hallmarks of these new degree programmes, preparing students for many modern career options.
 For international students of law, the university offers an LL.M. course in German Law.
 All students, irrespective of their specialisation, are offered a number of programmes which can be taken to complement their main field of study.
 Among these are data processing, general language courses, specialised language courses (business, law etc.), courses in oral presentation and communication, and a programme in intercultural communication.